wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 For example: "Please complete all fields.
 If a field is not required, it will be labeled (Not required)".

 {: .note }
-Please note: for **screenreaders** is necessary to always add the attributes [`aria-required`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-required) and [`aria-invalid`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-invalid) for required form field.
+Please note: for **screen readers** is necessary to always add the attributes [`aria-required`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-required) and [`aria-invalid`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-invalid) for required form field.

 ## When should I check for errors?